nais/doc/addons/redis.md

 The Redis instance can be reached via the `${appname}-redis` service.

 {% hint style="warning" %}
 `REDIS_HOST` will continue to point to the sentinel-setup.
 When everyone have moved over to standalone it will be removed.
 {% endhint %}

 #### Redis metrics

 To enable metrics, NAIS has injects an exporter as a sidecar to the Redis pod instance for you.
-You can see the metrics over at [Grafana](https://grafana.adeo.no/d/Jmg7MydWz).
+You can see the metrics over at [Grafana].

 ### Naiserator (single instance)

 In Naiserator, it is required to manually start your Redis instance.
-This means that you can only run single instances that are not scalable; increasing replicas will only start new databases that are not synced.
-Contact [@Kyrre.Havik.Eriksen](https://nav-it.slack.com/messages/D8QQ9ELK1) if you need High Availability-Redis with Naiserator.
+This means that you can only run single instances that are not scalable;
+increasing replicas will only start new databases that are not synced.
+Contact [@Kyrre.Havik.Eriksen] if you need High Availability-Redis with Naiserator.

 An example Redis setup with Naiserator looks like this: